comprobo25/comprobo25.github.io/assignments/robot_localization.md

 [amcl-2] [WARN] [1663853991.764180749] [amcl]: ACML cannot publish a pose or update the transform.
 Please set the initial pose...
 ```

 The last line where ``AMCL`` is complaining about wanting an initial pose, brings us to our next step.

-Go to rviz (where you'll set the initial pose).
-First set your ``Fixed Frame`` to ``map``.
-Next, add a visualization of the ``particlecloud`` topic (you can use ``add`` and then ``by topic`` to find this).
-Once the visualization has been added, expand the details for the topic in the left panel of rviz2.
-Expand the ``Topic`` sub menu.
-Change the ``Reliability Policy`` to ``Best Effort``.
-You'll also want to add a visualization of the ``/map`` topic if you haven't yet.
-You can most easliy do this through the ``add`` and the ``by topic`` menus.
-It is crucial that you set the properties of the topic so that the ``Durability Policy`` is set to ``Transient Local``.
-You should probably save your configuration to avoid doing this again later.

-Next, set an initial location for the particle filter using the ``2D Pose Estimate Widget``.
-Double check that your ``Fixed Frame`` is set to ``map``.
-Once you change your fixed frame, some of your other visualizations will disappear.
-Clock the location in the map where you think the robot is and draft in the direction you think the robot is facing.
+Go to ``rviz2`` (make sure you loading the ``.rviz`` configuration specified above) and set an initial location for the particle filter using the ``2D Pose Estimate Widget``.
+Click the location in the map where you think the robot is and drag in the direction you think the robot is facing.
 Once you release the mouse, the visualizations of your robot and your LIDAR should return.
 You should also see a bunch of red arrows indicating the particle locations.
 Drive around for a while and see if the AMCL is able to converge to the correct robot pose.
 How do you know if it is correct or not?
 Here is an example of how it might look (note: despite my best efforts, I picked a bad initial position for AMCL.
 Despite this, it was able to eventually figure out where the robot was).

 ![A video showing setup of amcl for the simulated Neato](../website_graphics/amcl.gif)